 It means that the service you are trying to access from a restricted region is actually tracking your original IP rather than the IP assigned to you by the VPN server.
 This means your VPN is leaking your original IP.

 Worst Examples of IP Leak Disasters

-It was last year when a flaw was discovered that allowed remote sites to take advantage of WebRTC (Web Real Time Communication, a feature built in to most browsers) to reveal a user’s true IP address, even while they were connected to a VPN.
+It was last year when a flaw was discovered that allowed remote sites to take advantage of WebRTC (Web Real-Time Communication, a feature built into most browsers) to reveal a user’s true IP address, even while they were connected to a VPN.

 This browser vulnerability still exists today, but fortunately, it can easily be fixed by using appropriate browser extensions.

 Port Fails leak also made headlines late in 2015 for affecting several VPN providers.
-The Port Fail Vulnerability affected those VPN providers who offer Port Forwarding feature.
+The Port Fail Vulnerability affected those VPN providers who offer the Port Forwarding feature.

 The worst type of VPN leak is the one that you have no control over or access to.
 Regardless of whether you are using a VPN or not, you are still going to connect to a DNS provider.
 And when your DNS provider fails, then your real IP address can be read by the websites you are visiting and even your ISP.